 Are you planning your first trip to Hawaii and want some helpful Hawaii travel tips?
 Keep scrolling to find out the Oahu travel tips that no one tells you before planning a trip to Oahu!

-This post about Oahu travel tips contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about Oahu travel tips was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Almost weekly, I get asked how to plan a trip to Hawaii.
 That’s because I’ve visited Hawaii more than 35 times and I usually know where to find the best Hawaii vacation deals.